monzurularash/OPENSSL-Verification-Certificate-and-CRL/README.md

 # OPENSSL-based-security

+Digital certificates are instrumental to public key infrastructure (PKI) and web security.
+Using digital certificate, a client verifies the authenticity of the server.
+It’s like verifying “if the server is who it says it is”.
+Usually Digital certificates expire after one year.
+But if something goes wrong, for example, the certificate owner’s private key gets lost, then the certificate needs to be revoked before expiration.
+Usually a Certificate Authority (CA) revokes that certificate and adds it to a blacklist (Certificate Revocation list).
+Thus it is important that CA publishes the approved certificates as well as revoked certificate list.

-The repository source code for a server app, a client app, and CRL server.
+The repository contains source code for a server app, a client app, and CRL server.
 When the client sends a connection request to a server, the server sends back its own certificate.
 Now the client verifies if the received certificate is indeed a valid certificate.
 The client also downloads a copy of the revocation list (CRL) from a CRL server to local cache.
 The client performs a lookup on the CRL to find out if the certificate is revoked or not.

 ## How to Build (on Linux OS)
 ##### server app: gcc -o server server.c -L/usr/lib -lcrypto -lssl